Chamcook, New Brunswick

 Chamcook (/ʃæmˈkʊk/ sham-KUUK) is an unincorporated area in Charlotte County, New Brunswick, Canada.
-It lies between the eastern bank of Chamcook Lake and the western edge of Passamaquoddy Bay.
+It lies between the eastern shore of Chamcook Lake and the western edge of Passamaquoddy Bay.

-Local governance was provided by the Chamcook Local Service District prior to the 2023 local governance reforms The LSD assessed for fire, police, zoning, emergency measures, and animal control services.
-The taxing authority was 513.00 Chamcook.
+Local governance was provided by the Chamcook Local Service District (LSD) prior to the 2023 local governance reforms.
+The LSD was responsible for assessing and providing services such as fire protection, police, zoning, emergency measures, and animal control.
+Its taxing authority number was 513.00 Chamcook.
 The LSD was part of the Southwest New Brunswick Service Commission (SNBSC).

-Statistics Canada counts the population in the census division of Saint Andrews, Parish.
+Statistics Canada includes Chamcook's population in the census subdivision of Saint Andrews Parish.

-"Many meanings have been given, but none are certain."
-(Ganong).
-May refer to a harbour with a narrow entrance.
+The origin of the name "Chamcook" is uncertain.
+As noted by William Francis Ganong, “Many meanings have been given, but none are certain.”
+It may refer to a harbour with a narrow entrance.
+Ganong recorded the Passamaquoddy name for the area as K'tchum'cook or Shamcook.